 Can Negroamaro Go Bad?

-Yes.
-When exposed to too much air during storage, it can oxidize and go off.
+When exposed to too much air during storage, the wine can oxidize and go off.
 When you open the bottle and smell strange, vinegar-like odors, it’s probably not enjoyable anymore.

 How Long Does Negroamaro Wine Last When Open?